liatrio/terraform-caf-azure/GLOSSARY.md

 ## Landing Zones Deployment

 Landing Zones are the infrastructure needed to support a specific type or category of workloads.
 They can be as small as a project or as large as an environment depending on the type of workload and the structure of the organization.
-For example a landing zone may be an entire AKS cluster for running production workloads or a testing environment for staging an product deployed via Virtual Machine Scale Sets.
+For example a landing zone may be an entire AKS cluster for running production workloads or a testing environment for staging a product deployed via Virtual Machine Scale Sets.

 ### Landing Zone Core